 “They always mock me by mirroring my adolescent behaviors.
 It makes them feel superior by showing they can be as weird as I am by barely trying.”

 “What do they care?”
-He signed.
+He signs.

-I translated for the two.
+I translated for the cousins.

 “Those photos with Andy in the Post last Easter.”

 “Does that make me famous, too?”
 I ask.